akauppi/GroundLevel-firebase-es/packages/app/README.2-tests.md

 Why do we want to install it via `npm`?

 - Cypress [recommends](https://docs.cypress.io/guides/getting-started/installing-cypress.html) doing so.
-- It is a versioned tool: this way we can hopefully steer clear of version incompatibilities (less annoyance)
+- It is a versioned tool: this way we can hopefully steer clear of version incompatibilities (no surprises)
 - It does cache the binary parts, and they are reused across projects.

 Learning Cypress is a worthy thing.
 Please have a look at their [documentation](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) to "learn the ropes".

+## Testing

-### Testing approach
+### Approach

-We don't use (need to use) any stubs or proxies that Cypress mentions in their doc.
-Since a full Firebase back-end is emulated, all necessary features are available for the front-end.
+Some Cypress features like "stubs" and "proxies" we don't need, at all.
+Those are intended as scaffolding when running things locally, but we have the whole Firebase emulators behaving like the Real Thing.

 ### Run them all (CI style)